-Made from leaves of old bushes, this heavily oxidized oolong from Wuyi, China yields a full bodied cup that has and fruity and honey notes, very sastifying for those who love dark oolongs.
+Made from leaves of old bushes, this heavily oxidized oolong tea from Wuyi, China yields a full bodied cup that has and fruity and honey notes, very satisfying for those who love dark oolong teas.

 LEAF: Large dark grey leaf, lightly twisted with aroma that recalls lightly charred corn and roasted nuts.

 INFUSED LEAF: Opens to olive green and dark brown.
 Grilled veggies on the nose.

 CUP: Rich golden liquor with aroma that has fruity, woody and slightly vegetal notes.
 The body is medium with rounded notes with light floral and honey undertones.
 Evocative.

 In gong fu style start with 15 secs, 10 sec, 10 sec